About CLUE

 Researcher Jim Paskert joined the team in 2004 and Tom Kowalczk

-in 2007.
-These members form the core of the organization which
+Chris Kraska in 2023.
+These members form the core of the organization

-also includes other associate members.
-The team consists of individuals
+which also includes other associate members.
+The team consists of

-skilled in many areas required for underwater exploration and survey
+individuals skilled in many areas required for underwater exploration

 ship construction styles and techniques, underwater search equipment